 Surprising Changes to College Admissions

-Recent changes made at the National Association for College Admission Counseling (NACAC) conference could have some serious implications for those applying to college, especially those who plan to apply early decision.
+Recent changes made at the National Association for College Admissions Counseling (NACAC) conference could have some serious implications for those applying to college, especially those who plan to apply early decision.

 In the past, applicants who applied early decision understood that this decision was binding, meaning that students would rescind all other applications upon acceptance and commit to attending that school barring only the most serious financial considerations.
 Further, early decision agreements prevented other universities from competing for applicants by offering better financial aid packages.
 However, NACAC has recently made some interesting changes to these rules.